akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘Am I dying?‘ The young man’s voice gasped.
 ‘My lady, am I—‘

-‘Nay.‘ Aldwina did not look up from her work.
+‘Dying?
+Nay.‘ Aldwina did not look up from her work.
 ‘Your heart is startled and your body is tired.‘

-‘Will I see her?‘ His fists were clenched on his thighs and he was not listening.
 ‘If I die.
-Will I see my mother?‘
+Will I see her?‘ He was not hearing her, and his fists were clenched restlessly on his thighs.
+‘Will I see my mother?‘

 Aldwina put the cup into his hands.
 ‘If the Lord God took you, she would know you and you would know her.
 There would be no more pain, that is the promise.‘ She closed his fingers around the cup.
 ‘Now, drink, for I do not believe that day is today.‘